 Lisa’s experience with finding an affirming health care provider is all too common, especially in southern Colorado.
 Decades of discrimination have created wide gaps in mental and physical health care for the LGBTQ+ community.
 The most well-known example occurred in 1992, when 53% of voters approved Amendment 2 in 1992.
 The measure amended the state constitution to make it illegal to prohibit discrimination based on sexual orientation.
 Soon, Colorado became known as “the hate state” nationwide.

 The US Supreme Court struck down Amendment 2 in 1996, but discrimination against the LGBTQ+ community continues to grow.
 In 2023 alone, 75 anti-LGBTQ+ bills have become law across the country.
-Discrimination has become something of a haven state in the wake of these bills, bias and hate still regularly shows up in many ways, from the horrific attack on Club Q to simply ignoring the community’s needs.
+Colorado has become something of a haven state in the wake of these bills, but bias and hate still regularly show up in many ways, from the horrific attack on Club Q to simply ignoring the community’s needs.
 In Colorado Springs, where Amendment 2 originated, access to affirming providers and safe places to gather are especially difficult, taking a toll on the health and wellbeing of those who call this place home.

-Transforming adeeply ingrained system marked by neglect and discrimination necessitates a new kind of leadership and a different way of thinking and
+Transforming a deeply ingrained system marked by neglect and discrimination necessitates a new kind of leadership and a different way of thinking and

 working.
 Fortunately, Rachel Keener, hired by CHP in 2022 to spearhead its innovative LGBTQIA2+ Health Equity initiative, embodies these qualities.